HERE’S A LIST OF 20 QUESTIONS

 Full Disclosure – Requires the agent to disclose all information concerning your home purchase which might effect your best interest.
 Things such as the seller’s motivation for selling, the price the seller paid for the home, deferred maintenance or defects in the home, price comparables for similar homes, listing history of the home, potential problems in the neighborhood, etc.

-Confidentiality – Prohibits the agent from disclosing confidential information obtained from you such as: the price you are willing to pay, the amount of mortgage you are actually qualified for, how much cash you have to work with or the level of your motivation to buy a particular home.
+Confidentiality – Prohibits the agent from disclosing confidential information obtained from you such as: the price you are willing to pay, the amount of loan you are actually qualified for, how much cash you have to work with or the level of your motivation to buy a particular home.

 Reasonable Skill and Care – Requires the agent to protect you from foreseeable risks and to recommend that you obtain expert advice when your needs are outside the scope of the agent’s expertise.